-The aggregate fees billed in each of the last two fiscal years for assurance and related services by Ferlita, Walsh & Gonzalez, P.A. that are reasonably related to the performance of the audit or review of the registrant's financial statements and are not reported under the caption "Audit Fees" was \$0.
+The aggregate fees billed in each of the last two fiscal years for assurance and related services by Randall N. Drake, C.P.A., P.A. that are reasonably related to the performance of the review of the registrant's financial statements, included in the registrant's Form 10-Q or 10-QSB, or services that are normally provided by the accountant in connection with statutory and regulatory filings, and are not reported under the caption "Audit Fees" was \$0 and \$0 for fiscal years ended December 31, 2008 and 2007, respectively.
 The nature of the services comprising the fees disclosed under this category was: N/A.